bethmrobertson/bethmrobertson.github.io/index.md

 ---
 #### [New Product Marketing Analysis](/files/DataCamp_presentation.pdf)
 <img src="images/Image_for_DataCamp_presentation_title.png?raw=true"/>
-This was my capstone project for my Professional Data Analyst certification from DataCamp.
 In this project, I analyzed marketing data for a new product line to help the company decide which marketing methods were most effective.
+This PowerPoint presentation was part of the capstone project for my Professional Data Analyst certification from DataCamp.

 ---
 #### [External Link Project](https://www.linkedin.com/pulse/what-i-learned-21-days-data-avery-smith)